PTSD can occur in adults and children who have experience a traumatic experience. We offer information, help and resources.

 Exposure therapy is a method where the individual is gradually exposed to the things they were traumatized in a safe way.
 It can implement imagination, writing or visiting the location where the event occurred.
 The therapist teaches coping skills initially and then slow work with the individual to confront their fears.
 Exposure therapy can be a one time event or take a long time depending on the progress of the individual.
 The skill of Preventive Teaching is a technique used in Exposure Therapy.

 This approach focuses on helping the person make sense of the traumatic experience.
 Sometimes people remember things differently than how they actually occurred.
 The person may feel guilt or shame for something they had no control over.
 This approach helps individuals look at the event and understand what occurred in a realistic way.
 The Smarter Parenting lesson Observe and Describe is a technique used by therapists in this approach.
-The Observe and Describe lesson will be available on the website in May 2016.

 A therapist may use a combination of these techniques during treatment.